-Se cti on Summary Associated Audit Events and Features Art icl e 24 Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the controller shall implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with this Regulation.
-Those measures shall be reviewed and updated where necessary.
+Se cti on Summary Associated Audit Events and Features Art icl e 24 Responsibility of the controller 1Taking into account the nature, scope, context and purposes of processing as well as the risks of varying likelihood and severity for the rights and freedoms of natural persons, the controller shall implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in accordance with this Regulation.
+2Those measures shall be reviewed and updated where necessary.
 Where proportionate in relation to processing activities, the measures referred to in paragraph 1 shall include the implementation of appropriate data protection policies by the controller.
 Adherence to approved codes of conduct as referred to in Article 40 or approved certification mechanisms as referred to in Article 42 may be used as an element by which to demonstrate compliance with the obligations of the controller.
-Server Events: • Logins • Failed Logins Database Events: • None Art icl e 25( 2) 2.
-1The controller shall implement appropriate technical and organisational measures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed.
-2That obligation applies to the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.
-3In particular, such measures shall ensure that by default personal data are not made accessible without the individual 's intervention to an indefinite number of natural persons.
+Server Events: • Logins • Failed Logins Database Events: • None Art icl e 25(2) Data protection by design and by default 2.
+1 The controller shall implement appropriate technical and organisational measures for ensuring that, by default, only personal data which are necessary for each specific purpose of the processing are processed.
+2 That obligation applies to the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.
+3 In particular, such measures shall ensure that by default personal data are not made accessible without the individual 's intervention to an indefinite number of natural persons.
 Server Events: • Logins Database Events: • Sensitive Column Auditing • Before-After Data • Privileged Logins

-Se cti on Summary Associated Audit Events and Features Art icl e 30 (1) Records of processing activities 1.
-1Each controller and, where applicable, the controller 's representative, shall maintain a record of processing activities under its responsibility.
-2That record shall contain all of the following information: a. the name and contact details of the controller and, where applicable, the joint controller, the controller 's representative and the data protection officer; b. the purposes of the processing; c. a description of the categories of data subjects and of the categories of personal data; d. the categories of recipients to whom the personal data have been or will be disclosed including recipients in third countries or international organisations; e. where applicable, transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation and, in the case of transfers referred to in the second subparagraph of Article 49(1), the documentation of suitable safeguards; f. where possible, the envisaged time limits for erasure of the different categories of data; g. where possible, a general description of the technical and organisational security measures referred to in Article 32 (1).
-Server Events: None Database Events: Sensitive Columns Before-After Data Change
+Se cti on Summary Associated Audit Events and Features Art icl e 30 (1) Records of processing activities 1Each controller and, where applicable, the controller 's representative, shall maintain a record of processing activities under its responsibility.
+2That record shall contain all of the following information: a. the name and contact details of the controller and, where applicable, the joint controller, the controller and, where applicable, the joint controller, the controller 's representative and the data protection officer; b. the purposes of the processing; c. a description of the categories of data subjects and of the categories of personal data; d. the categories of recipients to whom the personal data have been or will be disclosed including recipients in third countries or international organisations; e. where applicable, transfers of personal data to a third country or an international organisation, including the identification of that third country or international organisation and, in the case of transfers referred to in the second subparagraph of Article 49(1), the documentation of suitable safeguards; f. where possible, the envisaged time limits for erasure of the different categories of data; Server Events: • None Database Events: • Sensitive Columns • Before-After Data Change